US Foods Shares Recipe for Green Success

 The company is also looking to reduce the amount of shrink-wrap used to secure products on pallets during transit and warehousing.
 Along with several other US Foods facilities in the country, the San Francisco Division is piloting thick rubber bands, long enough to fit around a pallet up to 4 feet by 4 feet.
 “It’s looking pretty good so far,” comments Brown.
 “If we replace shrink-wrap with these reusable rubber bands, we can save some 50 tons of plastic film per year.”

-The StopWaste Partnership’s services are available at no charge to all medium and large businesses and institutions in Alameda County.
+StopWaste’s business services are available at no charge to all medium and large businesses and institutions in Alameda County.
 Services and resources include technical assistance, grant funding and educational materials.
-For more information about the StopWaste Partnership please click here or contact us.
+For more information please click here or contact us.